 The remaining images here speak very well for themselves.
 Source information follows each one.

 That last book, A California Bestiary, is a wonderful collection of art and essays about 12 notable species.
 This beautiful book is a worthwhile investment.

-For more posts with California condor art, including color illustrations from books, scroll to the top of this page and click on the Art/Craft tag on the right.
+For more posts with California condor art, including color illustrations from books, click the ART&CRAFT button under POST TOPICS (somewhere on this screen – where depends on your device).